 The most effective way of understanding how a gendered online work environment is created is to look into everyday narratives and common work practices.
-Bug reporting and bug fixing are essential tasks in software development, but they are more than signaling software malfunctions and fixing them.
+Bug reporting and bug fixing are essential tasks in software development, but they are more than signalling software malfunctions and fixing them.
 Bug reporting and bug fixing involve a process of identifying, raising, discussing and resolving problems.
-It is a practice that requires both cognitive and communicative skills, and a process that is highly socio-technical, subjective as well as interpersonal (den Besten and Dalle 2014).
+It is a practice that requires both cognitive and communicative skills, and a process that is highly socio-technical, subjective as well as interpersonal (den Besten & Dalle, 2014).

-In the FLOSS development, the identification and resolution of problems is commonly carried out with the help of so-called 'bug tracking systems'.
-As the name suggests, these systems allow for recording, reporting, tracking, triaging and resolution ('patching') bugs.
-Reporting is an activity that engages a lot of people, ranging from aspiring developers to computer-literate end-users (Crowston and Howison, 2006).
-The sentence 'given enough eyeballs, all bugs are shallow" (Raymond 1998) highlights that an open bug reporting environment is seen as central to the success of FLOSS.
+In FLOSS development, identification and resolution of problems is commonly carried out with the help of so-called 'bug tracking systems'.
+As the name suggests, these systems allow for recording, reporting, tracking, triaging and resolving ('patching') of bugs.
+Reporting is an activity that engages a lot of people, ranging from aspiring developers to computerliterate end-users (Crowston & Howison, 2006).
+The sentence 'given enough eyeballs, all bugs are shallow' (Raymond, 1998) highlights that an open bug-reporting environment is seen as central to the success of FLOSS.
 Yet, as Villa (2003) points out, it takes time and effort to deal with all the reported bugs.
-To come up with a solution to the problem that the bug report identifies is not a straightforward process.
-Although there are defined steps to take, communications, decision making and problem solving can take place in many forms and in many directions.
+To come up with a solution to the problem that a bug report identifies is not a straightforward process.
+Although there are defined steps to take, communications, decision-making and problem-solving can take place in many forms and in many directions.

-The bug needs to be confirmed first, then verified (if the problem reported can be replicated), rated (evaluating the importance and difficulty of the problem at hand), and finally, people with the appropriate roles, responsibilities and expertise will be appointed to work on the problem.
+A bug needs to be confirmed first, then verified (if the problem reported can be replicated), rated (evaluating the importance and difficulty of the problem at hand) and finally, people with the appropriate roles, responsibilities and expertise will be appointed to work on the problem.
 In the debugging process, in order to solve the problem, all parties with an interest in its resolution need to identify tools and resources available from different materials and sources.
-This is what Villa (2003) calls 'triage' or what Cunha (2005) terms 'bricolage'7.
-These FLOSS developers are 'bricoleur', 'someone who uses 'the means at hand' (Levi-Strauss 1966), using 'instruments he finds at his disposition around him... or to try several of them at once, even if their form and their origin are heterogeneous' (Derrida 1966), 'using or adapting material which is at hand ... improvising, putting together found or second-hand items to create a look or emsemble' (Barnard 1996: 192).
+This is what Villa (2003) calls 'triage' or what Cunha (2005) terms 'bricolage'.7 These FLOSS developers are 'bricoleurs', 'someone who works with his hands and uses devious means compared to those of a craftsman' (Levis-Strauss 1962, p.
+11), using 'instruments he finds at his disposition around him (Barnard, 1996, p.192). ... finds at his disposition around him, those which are already there, which had not been especially conceived with an eye to the operation for which they are to be used and to which one tries by trial and error to adapt them, not hesitating to change them whenever it appears necessary, or to try several of them at once, even if their form and their origin are heterogenous-and so forth' (Derrida 1978, page 360).
+In short, bricolage can been seen as 'using or adapting material which is at hand ... improvising, putting together found or second-hand items to create a look or ensemble' (Barnard, 1996, p.192).